Certificate in Essentials of Human Resource ManagementSM Seminar

 This activity has been approved for Minimum Continuing Legal Education credit by the State Bar of Pennsylvania in the amount of 13 credit hours.
 IAML certifies that this activity conforms to the standards for approved education activities prescribed by the rules and regulations of the State Bar of Pennsylvania governing minimum continuing legal education.

-While registrations may be accepted within the two weeks prior to the beginning of the conference, we suggest that you call IAML to confirm space availability.
+While registrations may be accepted within the two weeks prior to the beginning of the seminar, we suggest that you call IAML to confirm space availability.

 Participants will receive a full refund if IAML receives written notification that they will be unable to attend at least two weeks prior to their program's starting date.
 Otherwise, participants are liable for the entire fee.
 Registrants requesting a transfer to another program within this two week period will be charged an additional fee of $150.00.
 You may substitute an associate at any time.

 Registrants are responsible for making their own hotel reservations.
 IAML has made arrangements for participants to receive a special group rate at the hotels where the seminars will be held.
 To ensure that you will receive a room at the special group rate, please make your hotel reservations at least four weeks in advance of the seminar and mention that you are participating in an Institute for Applied Management & Law seminar.